 Lead counsel representing Electronic Arts in defense of a putative class action brought by Hart, a former college quarterback, on behalf of all college football players, arising out of the purported use of their likenesses in EA’s successful NCAA Football video game series.
 The federal District Court in New Jersey granted EA’s motion for summary judgment

 and dismissed the action, finding that the video games were entitled to full First Amendment protection.
 2011 WL 4005350 (D.N.J.
 Sept.
-9, 2011).
-Related actions arising out of Electronic Arts’ "NCAA Football and Madden Football" video games are currently before the 9th Circuit.
-Hart v.
-Electronic Arts, Inc.
+9, 2011) reversed in split decision before the 3rd Circuit.
+Related actions arising out of Electronic Arts’ "NCAA Football and Madden Football" video games in the 9th Circuit.
+717 F.3d 141 (3d Cir.
+May 21, 2013)

 Intellectual property counsel for Artnet Worldwide Corp.

 Provide intellectual property and website advice to this online auction house, magazine, and network of international art galleries.
 (Ongoing)